-- (also sacred lotus) a lily of Asia and northern Australia, typically with dark pink or white-and-pink flowers (Nelumbo nucifera, family Nelumbonaceae). (also American lotus) a yellow-flowered North American lily with bowl-shaped leaves (Nelumbo lutea, family Nelumbonaceae). (also Egyptian lotus) a lily regarded as sacred in ancient Egypt (the white-flowered Nymphaea lotus and the blue-flowered N. caerulea, family Nymphaeaceae).
+- (also sacred lotus) A lily of Asia and northern Australia, typically with dark pink or white-and-pink flowers (Nelumbo nucifera, family Nelumbonaceae). (also American lotus) A yellow-flowered North American lily with bowl-shaped leaves (Nelumbo lutea, family Nelumbonaceae). (also Egyptian lotus) A lily regarded as sacred in ancient Egypt (the white-flowered Nymphaea lotus and the blue-flowered N. caerulea, family Nymphaeaceae).

 - Wild rice could have been found in the deeper waters of the backwater sloughs along with white water lily, American lotus, arrowleaf, duckweeds, and pondweed.

 - If your pond is at least three feet deep, you can experiment with wild rice, water lotus, and water lily.